 What is Third Party Liability insurance?

 Third Party Liability (also called Public Liability) refers to claims by a third party against your group for injury or property damage caused by the bat group's negligence.
-Full details of BCT's third party liability insurance can be found in the Partner and Network Agreement appendices or in this overview.
+Full details of BCT's third party liability insurance can be found in the Partner and Network Agreement appendices (bottom of the page) or in this overview.

 Helping the police with their inquiries - Insurance Cover

 Occasionally Bat Group members or VBRV's are asked by the Police for assistance with allegations of bat crime, including gathering evidence by visiting the scene of the alleged crime.
-For more information click here.
+Please read this document for guidance on what activity is covered by BCT's insurance and Natural England's VBRV insurance.

 We receive quite a few questions about ladder safety.
 Ladders should be checked before use and there is information on the Health & Safety Executive website about this, how to make sure you are using ladders safely and other resources (including information to consider when purchasing ladders).